- £170 million

 |Surplus / deficit on collection funds||£3.2m||-£18.9m|

 The information on this webpage is about the Hampshire County Council part of council tax.
 Your council tax bill will also include amounts for the Police and Crime Commissioner for Hampshire, Hampshire and Isle of Wight Fire and Rescue Authority, the district council and, in many areas, a parish or town council.

 Hampshire County Council pays a levy to the Environment Agency to help fund the construction and maintenance of flood and coastal defences.

 Government information about the adult social care precept

-The Government requires all councils with adult social care responsibilities to publish the text below on their council tax information web page.
-Please note that Hampshire County Council’s adult social care precept has not increased this year.
+The Government requires all councils with adult social care responsibilities to publish the text below on their council tax information webpage.

-“The Secretary of State for Communities and Local Government has made an offer to adult social care authorities. (“Adult social care authorities” are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.)
+“The Secretary of State made an offer to adult social care authorities. (“Adult social care authorities” are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.)

 The offer was the option of an adult social care authority being able to charge an additional “precept” on its council tax without holding a referendum, to assist the authority in meeting its expenditure on adult social care from the financial year 2016-17.
 It was originally made in respect of the financial years up to and including 2019-20.
 If the Secretary of State chooses to renew this offer in respect of a particular financial year, this is subject to the approval of the House of Commons.”